Psi Chi: The Honor Society

 Undergraduates who are elected to Psi Chi must rank in the upper 35 percent of their class in general scholarship, must have a minimum 3.0 overall GPA, and must demonstrates superior scholarship in psychology, earning an average grade of "B" or better in psychology courses.
 Psi Chi chapters are operated by student officers and faculty advisors.
 All chapters register their inductees at the National Office, where the membership records are preserved for reference purposes.

 For further information, contact Drs.
-Mahzad Hojjat and Trina Kershaw faculty advisor of the Psi Chi Chapter at UMass-Dartmouth or e-mail Psi Chi.
+Aminda O'Hare and Patrice Hartnett, faculty advisors of the Psi Chi Chapter at UMass Dartmouth or e-mail Psi Chi.